mel-muhina/mel-muhina/README.md

 - 👋 Hi, I’m @mel-muhina
-- 👀 I’m interested in frontend and backend development, games and horse riding.
+- 👀 I’m a software engineer who loves new technology, games and horse riding.
+- ⛸️ In my free time, I've recently taken up figure skating.
-- 🌱 I’m currently learning various new technologies to support me on my journey.
+- 🌱 I’m currently working on a personal project to create a fullstack app.
-- 💞️ I’m looking to collaborate on fun new projects that can push me into new experiences.
+- 💞️ I’m always open to collaborate on fun new projects.
 - 📫 How to reach me - mel-muhina.onrender.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I've lived in multiple countries and can speak 4 languages.

 <!---
 mel-muhina/mel-muhina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.